Home > Bletchley Park

 Enigma and the Bombes

 The main effort at the beginning of the war was to decipher messages which had been enciphered using one of the models of the legendary Enigma machines.
 These hand-operated machines, somewhat resembling large typewriters, were used to scramble plain language messages into what appeared to be a random sequence of letters.
-However, when the scrambled sequence of letters was received (after being sent by radio using Morse code) and entered into another Enigma machine set up in the same way then the original plain language message would be revealed.
+However, when the scrambled sequence of letters was received (after being sent by radio using Morse code) and entered into another Enigma machine set up in an identical way then the original plain language message would be revealed.

 A three-rotor Enigma machine.